 Janssen is donating its HIV medicines, PREZISTA® (darunavir, DRV, TMC114) and/or INTELENCE® (etravirine, ETR, TMC125), (including child-friendly formulations) to national HIV/AIDS programs for use in children and adolescents up to 19 years of age.
 Upon turning 19 years, participating countries are responsible for transitioning patients into the HIV/AIDS treatment programs for adults.
 All donations are free of charge to participating countries.
 Please note that participating countries are not required to accept both PREZISTA™ (darunavir) and INTELENCE™ (etravirine) to qualify for this program.
 Darunavir (DRV) in combination with ritonavir (RTV) may be used for either second- or third-line after failure on lopinavir (LPV)/RTV and/or multiple protease inhibitor resistance mutations.
 The New Horizons Collaborative does not endorse the use of DRV/RTV as second- or third-line therapy for patients previously on nucleoside/non-nucleoside regimens ONLY.

-EGPAF will support the program application process, including convening an independent, third-party Review Committee for country selection based on a predetermined set of criteria.
-EGPAF also will provide targeted technical support for the program and opportunities for sharing best practices across participating countries.
+EGPAF supports the Expression of Interest process, including convening an independent, third-party Review Committee for assessment of country readiness and capacity building needs).
+EGPAF will also provide technical support for the program and facilitate sharing best practices across participating countries.